Boston Children's Hospital: 1900s

-Dr. Judah Folkman published "Tumor angiogenesis: Therapeutic implications" in the 1971 November issue of the New England Journal of Medicine.
+Judah Folkman published "Tumor angiogenesis: Therapeutic implications" in the 1971 November issue of the New England Journal of Medicine.
 It was the first paper to describe Folkman's theory that tumors recruit new blood vessels to grow.

 The Boston Brace, a new, lower profile brace for patients with scoliosis was developed by Chief of Orthopedics John E. Hall and orthotist Bill Miller at the Boston Children's scoliosis clinic in 1972.

 Boston Children's conducted a widespread study on donated teeth from children living in Chelsea and Somerville in the 1970s to study how lead effected children's behavior, development and IQ.
 The results showed that "children whose teeth had the highest lead levels were far behind those with the lowest on measures including IQ, motor coordination and attentiveness in class."

 Hypoplastic left heart syndrome, a defect in which an infant is born without a functioning left ventricle was first treated via surgical palliation in 1983.
 The procedure was the first to palliate what had been a fatal condition.
 Three years later, in 1986, Children's surgeons performed the hospital's first heart transplant.
 Later in the year, a 15-month-old patient became the youngest person in New England to receive a heart transplant.

 Boston Children's Chief of Hematology and Oncology David Nathan recommended for Claudia De Pass, a young patient with sickle cell disease, to try Hydroxyurea, a drug used to treat blood cancer, to treat her sickle cell disease.
 The treatment worked and Hydroxyurea is now broadly used to treat sickle cell disease.

 Researchers in neurology and genetics discover the toxicity beta amyloid, a protein that accumulates in the brains of people with Alzheimer's disease, to neurons in 1989.
 This discovery indicates beta amyloid as the possible cause of the degenerative disease.

 Endostatin, one of the most potent inhibitors of blood vessel growth, is discovered by Drs.
 Michael O'Reilly and Judah Folkman in 1997.
 In mice, endostatin has shown promise in slowing some cancers to a dormant state.
 Phase I clinical trials began at three centers in 1999.

-Dr. Evan Snyder clones the first neural stem cells from the human central nervous system of a fetus in 1998, offering the possibility of cell replacement and gene therapies for patients with neurodegenerative disease, neural injury or paralysis.
+Evan Snyder clones the first neural stem cells from the human central nervous system of a fetus in 1998, offering the possibility of cell replacement and gene therapies for patients with neurodegenerative disease, neural injury or paralysis.